react-native-community/discussions-and-proposals/proposals/0012-introduce-reactNativeMetadata.md

 Similarly, there is no easy way to understand if a library is exposing a native module or not.
 The React Native CLI is facing this difficulty and tries to circumvent it by inspecting the native code and search for subclasses of `*ReactPackage` using complex regular expressions ([example](https://github.com/react-native-community/cli/blob/605c542d18efcb02f217d3c85726fa73a79054c2/packages/cli-platform-android/src/config/findPackageClassName.ts#L35)) due to the lack of a declarative way to express this information.

-Another practical examples of this need are the [React Native Directory](https://reactnative.directory/) attempting to [programmatically infer](https://github.com/react-native-community/directory/pull/870) New Architecture support from the presence of the `codegenConfig` fields in the `package.json` of a library.
-The `codegenConfig` filed is not intended to carry semantic information about New Architecture support, and is definitely a non-exhaustive solution for this problem.
+Another practical example of this need is the [React Native Directory](https://reactnative.directory/) attempting to [programmatically infer](https://github.com/react-native-community/directory/pull/870) New Architecture support from the presence of the `codegenConfig` fields in the `package.json` of a library.
+The `codegenConfig` field is not intended to carry semantic information about New Architecture support, and is definitely a non-exhaustive solution for this problem.

-While we can continue to build tooling that tries to infer metadata and capabilities of a library, providing a declarative way to declared such capabilites provides a series of benefit:
+While we can continue to build tooling that tries to infer metadata and capabilities of a library, providing a declarative way to describe such capabilites yields a series of benefit:
 * **predictability**: developers can easily understand what a library is capable of doing and if such capability matches their app.
 * **tooling**: tooling can easily consume this information and provide a better experience to developers.
-* **single source of thruth**: a single manifest will act as a source of truth for all those capabilities and flag definition, that can easily be consumed by different platforms to provide a unified way to enable/disable capabilities.
+* **single source of thruth**: a single manifest will act as a source of truth for all those capabilities and flag definition, that can be easily consumed by different platforms to provide a unified way to enable/disable capabilities.
-* **verifiability**: the manifest can be easily verified & linted by tooling to ensure that app & library are not using an incompatible set of compatibilites.
+* **verifiability**: the manifest can be verified easily and linted by tooling to ensure that apps and libraries are not using an incompatible set of dependencies.
 Similarly, the JSON schema we publish can be used to validate the `reactNativeManifest` section.

 ## Use Cases

-This section lists the use case we envision for the `reactNativeManifest` section.
+This section lists the use cases we envision for the `reactNativeManifest` section.

 ### Declaring the type of a project